 Calorie Needs for Weight Loss

 To lose weight, men need to eat fewer calories than their daily energy expenditure.
-Losing 1-2 pounds per week is pretty sustainable.
-That translates to a calorie deficit of 500-1000 calories per day.
+Losing 1-2 pounds per week is pretty sustainable for most people.
+It's well within the "comfortable" range.

 For most men, this equates to a daily calorie intake of 1,800 to 2,400 calories for gradual weight loss, or 1,500 to 1,800 calories for more rapid weight loss.